 Human suffering must be addressed wherever it is found.
 The purpose of humanitarian action is to protect life and health and ensure respect for human beings.

+Humanitarian actors must not take sides in hostilities or engage in controversies of a political, racial, religious or ideological nature.
 Aid will not be used to further a particular political or religious standpoint.
 Humanitarian assistance will be given on the basis of need and need alone.

 Humanitarian action must be carried out on the basis of need alone, giving priority to the most urgent cases of distress and making no distinction on the basis of nationality, race, gender, religious belief, class or political opinions.